-Push down on the plastic lever with a pen or small screwdriver to comress the spring.
-See Figure 3.
+Push down on the plastic lever with a pen or small screwdriver to compress the spring.
+See Figure 3-1.
 Install the wire into the compression clamps.
-Push the wire into the connector until you are satisfied that the wire is fully seated.
+Push the wire into the connector until the wire is fully seated.
 Make sure the clamp is resting on the stripped portion of the wire and not on the insulation.
 Release the lever and pull on the wire to make sure it is secure.